sajiko5821/Plex-Organizer/README.md

 # Plex-Organizer
-Plex Organizer to manage Lights according to Plex States Based on the Media Scene SmartApp by jbbett
+Plex Organizer to manage Lights according to Plex States.
+Based on the Media Scene SmartApp by jbbett